ypriverol/github-paper/document/manuscript.md

 ## Disclaimer

 The authors have no affiliation with GitHub, nor any commercial entity mentioned in this article.
-The views described here reflect our own without any input from any third party organisation.
+The views described here reflect their own without input from any third party organisation.

 ## References